We Are Not Amused

 - Dr. Sonja Molin

 - Dr. Stephen Pang

 We are very grateful to these faculty members for evaluating our oral plenary applicants this year.

 The three students who have been selected for the oral plenary session, and the titles of their research presentations and faculty supervisor names are listed below.
 Each of these three students will receive The Albert Clark Award for Medical Student Research Excellence.

-Please set aside some time to attend the Medical Student Research Showcase on September 20th.
+Please set aside some time to attend the Medical Student Research Showcase on October 30th.
 The students will appreciate your interest and support, and you will be amazed at what they have been able to achieve.